 You can read about Education, Health and Care plans in Chapter 9 of the SEND Code of Practice.

-The Local Offer tells you about the local arrangements for special educational provision, including EHC plans.
+The Local Offer can be viewed at https://livewell.bathnes.gov.uk/special-educational-need-or-disability-send and tells you about the local arrangements for special educational provision, including EHC plans.

 The SEND Partnership Service offers: